cruzgodar/cruzgodar.github.io/docs/navigation.md

 </a>
 ```

 Here, `navigation.js` will automatically find the `a` tag, block it from being directly clicked, and change its `href` to `/index.html?page=%2Fwriting%2Fcorona%2Fcorona.html`.
-It will also append any settings to this url so that they're preserved when (for example) opening the link in a new tab.
+It will also append any settings to this url so that they're preserved when (for example) the link is opened in a new tab.

 ## The `redirect()` function

 When a link is clicked and `redirect()` is called, a number of things happen, but we will focus on the main three.
-After checking to see if the link should be opened in a new tab regardless (for example, a link to an external site), the `redirect()` function:
+After checking to see if the link should be forced to open in a new tab (for example, a link to an external site), the `redirect()` function:

-1. Fetches the target HTML file using the modern fetch API.
+1. Fetches the target HTML file using the modern JS fetch API.

 2. Fades out the current page's content, as long as the setting for decreased animation isn't enabled.
 If the background color of the page has changed, then it also animates that back to normal.

 3. Starts loading the banner if the target page has one.
 This is why it's required to have a list of banner pages separate from the `banner_page` setting: that setting hasn't yet taken effect.
 Loading the banner at this point effectively gives it a 300ms grace period to load while the content fades out before any loading time will be noticible.
+Of course, that banner was probably already preloaded on the previous page, so unless that page was visited for a very short time, this grace period shouldn't be necessary.

 All three of these functions run in parallel and return promises.
 If all three promises resolve, `redirect()` runs `on_page_unload()`, loads the new HTML into the body, and executes any scripts present in that HTML.
 Usually, this will only include the default setup script described in [the page structure doc](https://github.com/90259025/90259025.github.io/blob/master/docs/page-structure.md), which sets the page settings and calls `on_page_load()`.
 The function is only called at this point to ensure that the HTML has loaded and the page settings have been set before finishing the rest of the page setup.